 - Significant improvements in productivity and finished part quality

 - You can have a good welder supervising the work of several automated cells instead of having to find and train a lot of welders for the job.
 This results in lower production costs by reducing labour requirements.

-- Consistent cycle times, no break in production, and better weld allowing for less weld spattering and less post-weld clean-up
+- Consistent cycle times, no break in production, and better weld translate in less weld spattering and less post-weld clean-up.

 - Robotic welding systems can tolerate much harsher work environments